AI Can Learn Scientific Taste: AI Can Learn Ideation with High Potential Impact

 \paragraph{Models.} We train \thinker on two policy models: Qwen3‑30B‑A3B-Thinking‑2507 and Qwen3‑4B-Thinking‑2507, both using \judgetable-Qwen3-4B as the reward model.
 We refer to the two trained policies as \thinkertable-30B and \thinkertable-4B.
 To explore the gains from preference learning, we also train a version of each policy using the base model of \judgetable-Qwen3-4B (Qwen3‑4B-Instruct) as the reward model.

 \paragraph{Evaluation.} We evaluate \thinker by its win rate against the base policy.
-For each seed paper, both models propose a research idea, and we use three strong models (GPT-5.2-high, GLM-5 and Gemini 3 Pro) judge which idea has higher potential impact via majority vote, detailed in Appendix~\ref{sec:app_thinker_eval}.
-In the same way, we also evaluate \thinkertable-30B's win rates against the three SOTA models.
+For each seed paper, both models propose a research idea, and we use three strong LLMs (GPT-5.2-high, GLM-5 and Gemini 3 Pro) to judge which idea has higher potential impact via majority vote, detailed in Appendix~\ref{sec:app_thinker_eval}.
+In the same way, we also evaluate \thinkertable-30B's win rates against the three strong LLM baselines.